ChrisRoyse/MCP-Prompt-STDIO/README.md

 1. **Copy** the content from the `mcp-server-prompt.md` file in this repository
 2. **Paste** it into any AI assistant of your choice (Claude, ChatGPT, etc.)
-3. **Follow** the instructions the AI provides to build your MCP stdio server

 That's it!
 No complex installation or setup required.